 If you’re pregnant or trying to conceive, it may be time to kick that coffee habit.
-The UK Food Standards Agency recommends pregnant women consume no more than 200 mg of caffeine per day (two cups of instant coffee, or six cans of Coca-Cola) while pregnant, and medical professionals generally agree.
-Beyond increasing a pregnant woman’s blood pressure and heart rate, studies have shown that high caffeine intake may be linked to increased risk of stillbirth and childhood obesity (much like drinking alcohol while pregnant).
-And men are not off the hook.
+The UK Food Standards Agency recommends pregnant people consume no more than 200 mg of caffeine per day (two cups of instant coffee or six cans of Coca-Cola), and medical professionals generally agree.
+Beyond increasing a pregnant person’s blood pressure and heart rate, studies have shown that high caffeine intake may be linked to increased risk of stillbirth and childhood obesity (much like drinking alcohol while pregnant).
+And men aren’t off the hook.
 Studies suggest that too many cups of coffee can decrease sperm count, making it harder to get pregnant in the first place.

 When Mom Drinks Coffee, Baby Gets Fat

 When pregnant people drink more than one cup of coffee per day, their children are more likely to be overweight at 8 years of age, according to a study of 51,000 Norwegian mothers and their children.
 The data below illustrates the study’s key findings.

 “Any caffeine consumption during pregnancy is associated with a higher risk of excess infant growth and of childhood overweight, mainly at preschool ages,” the study authors concluded.
 “This study adds supporting evidence for the current advice to reduce caffeine intake during pregnancy.”

 More dire than obesity, however, is the data suggesting that excessive caffeine consumption during pregnancy can increase the risk of stillbirth.
 One particularly compelling offering, published in 2010 and summarized below, surveyed more than 2,500 parents and concluded that “greater caffeine intake is associated with increases in late miscarriage and stillbirth” (although the authors cautioned that their work did not prove that caffeine causes stillbirth).

 Dads Need To Kick Their Coffee Habits, Too